Justin Michaud

 NES Emulator

-I made an NES emulator to learn rust.
+I made an NES emulator to learn rust while in my first year of university.
 It has partial support for Mapper 4 (SMB2 and SMB3) and audio.
 It also includes optional modifications to Super Mario Bros by hooking into memory reads/writes, allowing new levels to be loaded in and out.
-Source Play Now (ML-generated level) Play Now (game modifications)
+In 2022, I converted this into a WASM benchmark subtest.
+Source Play Now (game modifications) Benchmark your browser!

 GlideN64

 I made a demo adding stereoscopic rendering support to GlideN64 Nintendo 64 graphics plugin.
 Every draw call that the game makes to the high-level emulation code is doubled.
 Then, after the game applies its projection matrix to vertices, the eye translation is applied.
-This avoids toe-in artifacts, but causes depth issues.
-It is not compatible with low-level emulation, and is too unstable to be merged.
+This avoids toe-in artifacts, but causes depth fighting issues.
+It is not compatible with low-level emulation (direct emulation of the N64 graphics chip), and is too unstable to be merged.
 Source

 VR Head Tracking Shooter